 Community Center preschool in Brookline, MA.
 She specializes in toddler classrooms, basing her curriculum on enriching the five senses.
 Anna has taught instrumental music at the elementary school level, and also brings an appreciation for the visual arts to her teaching.
 She enjoys making every day creative, beautiful, and fun.

 Lois received her bachelor's degree in Early Childhood and Elementary Education and a master's in Special Education.
 She taught children with visual impairments for 32 years with the School District of Philadelphia.
 More recently, after receiving a master's in Social Work from the University of Pennsylvania and a certificate in Jewish communal services from Gratz, she was the Social Worker for the Pediatric Stroke Program at CHOP.
 In 2014, she received her Doctorate in Clinical Social Work from Penn.
 Lois has worked at ECP on and off for the past 20 years.
-She is thrilled to be the teacher for the Bonim class this year.
+She is thrilled to be the teacher for the Bonim class.

 Sari began working with children as a camp counselor at Ramah in the Poconos after spending most of her childhood as a camper there.
 Sari has been working at the ECP for over a year and brings a love of children, music, and Judaism with her each day.
 Her favorite teaching moments are watching the children paint, dance, and sing, and being a part of their growth.
 Her favorite children’s book is When I Was Little by Jamie Lee Curtis.
 Outside of ECP, Sari enjoys traveling and cooking.